 Lower back pain is a common issue for many people, especially those who spend a lot of time sitting or standing.
 The pain is usually worse at the end of the day.
 For some people, the pain may radiate down one or both legs.

 Posterior pelvic pain is often below the level of lumbar pain, affecting both buttocks.
 The pain may radiate to the thighs.
 It is aggravated by walking, rolling in bed, twisting or climbing stairs.
-Pregnant women can have both types of lower back pains simultaneously, and the aggravating factors must be taken of.
+Pregnant women can have both types of lower back pains simultaneously, and the aggravating factors must be taken care of.

 If you’re experiencing lower back pain during pregnancy, it’s always best to consult your antenatal physician.
 Pregnancy-safe painkillers are usually effective in managing lower back pain.